gaganawhad/notes/ruby/ruby_object_model.md

 - `animal` is a reference to the object "cat"
 - That `Object` has state and behavior
-- state is stored in that Object
+- state is stored in _that_ Object

+- Fundamentally, all a Class is, in ruby, is an Object that contains a table of methods.
+For example, String class is a table of methods for string objects.
-- it holds a pointer to another *ruby `Object`* that holds, as a part of _its state_ a table that has behavior definition (keeps behavior defintion DRY)
+- it holds a pointer to another *ruby `Object`* that holds, as a part of _its state_ a table that has behavior definition of the methods (keeps behavior defintion DRY)
 - _that_ table is the String class.
-- the pointer that poitns to that table is the class pointer.
+- the pointer that points to that table is the class pointer.
-- animal.class will result in the String
+- `animal.class` will result in the String
 - String itself is an object.

-- Every single method call in Ruby works the same way: It follows the following rule *go to its `class` `object` and find the mothod and invoke it.
-If method is not found go to that objects parent and find the method and invoke it.
-Continue finding the method in the parent until you hit BasicObject.
-Object inherits from BasicObject*
+- Every method call in Ruby works the same way: It follows the following rule
+    - go to its `class` `object` and find the method and invoke it.
+    - If method is not found go to that objects parent and find the method and invoke it.
+    - Continue finding the method in the hierarchy until you hit BasicObject/Object. ( Depending on the ruby version Object inherits from BasicObject).
 - BasicObject has method definition for 'method_missing'